 between-floor spandrels, peripheral edges of floors, roof and basement knee walls, dormer walls, gable end walls, walls enclosing a mansard roof and skylight shafts.

-accessible.
-Admitting close approach as a result of not being guarded by locked doors, elevation or other effective means (see "Readily accessible").
+access (to).
+That which enables a device, appliance or equipment to be reached by ready access or by a means that first requires the removal or movement of a panel or similar obstruction.